imixs/imixs-workflow/src/site/markdown/restapi/documentservice.md

 | sortBy	  | sort item 					      | ..&sortBy=txtworkflowstatus        |
 | sortReverse | sort direction 				      | |

-<strong>Note:</strong> Imixs-Workflow controls the access for each document by individual access lists.
-The result of a query contains only documents which are not read protected and the current user has sufficient read access.
+<strong>Note:</strong> Imixs-Workflow controls the access for each document by individual access lists (see section ACL](/engine/acl.html).
+The result of a query contains only documents which are not read protected or the current user has sufficient read access.

 ##Administrative resource URIs